-§ 1.
-Short title
+§ 1001.
+Short Title.

-This act shall be known and may be cited as the Cherokee Nation Sex Offender Registration and Notification Act.
+This Act, Sections 1001 et seq. of Title 63, shall be known and may be cited as the "Cherokee Nation Sex Offender Registration and Notification Act" or the "Cherokee Nation SORNA."

-§ 2.
-Purpose-Findings-Legislative intent
+§ 1002.
+Purpose; Findings; and Legislative Intent.

-A. The Council finds that repeat sex offenders, sexual offenders who use physical violence or duress, and sex offenders who prey on children, the elderly, and the mentally impaired are sex offenders who present an extreme threat to the public safety and pose a high risk of re-offending after release from custody.
+1. The Council finds that repeat sex offenders, sexual offenders who use physical violence or duress, and sex offenders who prey on children, the elderly, and the mentally impaired are sex offenders who present an extreme threat to the public safety and pose a high risk of re-offending after release from custody.
 The Council further finds that the privacy interest of persons adjudicated guilty of these crimes is less important than the Nation's compelling interest in public safety.
 Sex offenders are extremely likely to use physical violence and to repeat their offenses, and most sex offenders commit many offenses, have many more victims than are ever reported, and are prosecuted for only a fraction of their crimes.
 This makes the cost of sex offender victimization to society at large, while incalculable, extremely high.
 The Council also finds that federal crime statistics show that one out of every three Native American women is raped in her lifetime.
 Moreover, Native American women experience 7 sexual assaults per 1,000, compared with 4 per 1,000 among Blacks, 3 per 1,000 among Caucasians, 2 per 1,000 among Hispanics, and 1 per 1,000 among Asian-American women.